-Zoe Bush’s passion for a cause has seen her make quite an impact since graduating from the Duncraig campus in 2009, including the honour of being named the 2019 Zelman Cowen John Monash Scholar, which will see her pursue a Master of Laws at Harvard University this year.
+Zoe Bush’s passion for a cause has seen her make quite an impact since graduating from the Duncraig campus in 2009, including the honour of being named the 2019 Zelman Cowen John Monash Scholar, which will see her pursue a Master of Laws at Columbia University this year.

 According to the John Monash Foundation, these post graduate scholarships invest in outstanding Australians from all fields of endeavour who demonstrate remarkable qualities of leadership and have the ability to deliver outcomes and inspire others for the benefit of Australia.

 Zoe is humble when speaking about her achievements, referring to the coup as “intimidating”, yet she intends to use the scholarship to focus on the criminal justice response to Indigenous people with neurodevelopmental disorders – a topic she is passionate about and well-versed in.